-With 2006 group sales approaching £4 million and a team of more than 50 staff, the company has enjoyed significant growth, but remains a very modest enterprise by most measures.
+With 2008 group sales exceeding £6 million and a team of almost 100 staff, the company has enjoyed significant growth, but remains a very modest enterprise by most measures.

 Nevertheless, we strongly believe that all firms should sign up to and act on certain common principles, both in their local communities and on a wider scale.